 But this one, clearly still needs a lot of work.

-Facebook has also announced a new feature that lets you set up a shop in the app.
+Facebook has also announced a new feature which lets you set up a shop in the app.
 In partnership with Big Commerce.

-If you are already an online store owner, there are plenty of ways to build your store already as we cover in our skill guide on D2C websites.
+If you’re already an online store owner, there are plenty of ways to build your store already. (see our online store websites guide for more on this).

 And you know what?